Thinking of Buying a Total Station? This article should help you decide which total station is for you.

 Non Reflectorless or Reflectorless.

 This has to be one of the best features of the modern Total Station.
 Being able to measure to most surfaces is major bonus to Total Stations, and to the engineers and surveyors using them.
 It is possible the best time saving function on a Total Station when it comes to surveying and setting out.
 Imagine the amount of time saved by surveying walls, trees, columns and fences by not waiting for your chainman or rod-man to walk between all these features.
 Reflectorless Total Stations provide a massive leap in the productivity of engineers and surveyors.
+I would only consider buying a total station that had reflectorless capabilities.

 Programmes or Functions.